-- The principal risks facing the Group are identified and recorded in a strategic risk register aligned to business unit risk registers.
-All risks are managed at an appropriate level through the risk register hierarchy and have stated controls, owners and action plans where necessary.
-There is clear allocation of management responsibility for risk identification, recording, analysis and control; - Risk assessment is completed with the use of strategic risk impact and probability scales and results plotted to enable prioritised action; - Risks are monitored for any increases or decreases in risk position taking into account internal and external factors and appropriate treatment plans in place.
-All movements in strategic risk position are reported to the executive management team known as Kelda Management Team (KMT) monthly;
+- •the principal risks facing the Group are identified and recorded in a strategic risk register aligned to business unit risk registers.
+All risks are managed at the appropriate level through the risk register hierarchy and have stated controls, owners and action plans where necessary.
+Risk registers are maintained by individual business units.
+There is clear allocation of management responsibility for risk identification, recording, analysis and control; - •risk assessment is completed with use of strategic risk impact and probability scales and results plotted to enable prioritised action; - •risks are monitored for any increases or decreases in risk position taking into account internal and external factors and appropriate controls in place.
+All movements in strategic risk position are reported to KMT monthly; - •KMT meets quarterly to review YW's strategic risk position in detail and carry out a PESTLE analysis (political, economic, social, technological, legal and environmental).
+This acts as a prompt for KMT to discuss, assess and develop action plans relating to external trends, issues or opportunities; - •the Audit Committee reviews and monitors the effectiveness of the risk management process, systems, controls and resources on behalf of Yorkshire Water.
+Anthony Rabin, as the Chairman of the Audit Committee, reports to the Board.